microsoftgraph/microsoft-graph-docs/api-reference/v1.0/resources/onedrive.md

 # Working with files in Microsoft Graph

-The Microsoft Graph API allows your app to connect with files across OneDrive, OneDrive for Business, and SharePoint document libraries.
-The API provides the richness necessary to build a variety of experiences with files stored in Office 365, from simply storying user documents to complex file sharing scenarios.
+You can use Microsoft Graph to create an app that connects with files across OneDrive, OneDrive for Business, and SharePoint document libraries.
+With Microsoft Graph, you can build a variety of experiences with files stored in Office 365, from simply storing user documents to complex file sharing scenarios.

-## Files overview

-The Graph API exposes two major resource types for working with files:
+Microsoft Graph exposes two resource types for working with files:

 * [Drive](drive.md) - Represents a logical container of files, like a document library or a user's OneDrive.
 * [DriveItem](driveitem.md) - Represents an item within a drive, like a document, photo, video, or folder.